Retford railway station: References in popular culture

 Bill Bryson comments of Retford station, in his book Notes from a Small Island, that it is shown on railway maps in a typeface (and large filled circle graphic) marking it as equivalent to much more notable cities in northern England, and he therefore deemed it worth a visit.

-Michael Palin of Monty Python fame recalls frequently visiting Retford station as a youngster for train spotting, as it was in easy reach of his home city of Sheffield and provided access to legendary locomotives like the Flying Scotsman running on the East Coast Main Line.
+Michael Palin of Monty Python fame recalls frequently visiting Retford station as a youngster for trainspotting, as it was in easy reach of his home city of Sheffield and provided access to legendary locomotives like Flying Scotsman running on the East Coast Main Line.